 - Locating the garages or carports to the west, east or south can protect the building from summer sun and winter wind.

-- Areas that use water (hot water in particular) should be grouped together to minimise heat loss from pipes, plumbing costs and water wastage.
+- Areas that use water (hot water in particular) should be grouped together to minimize heat loss from pipes, plumbing costs, and water wastage.

 - Create buffer zones to the west and south, as this is where most of the unwanted heat gain or loss will occur, such as bathrooms, laundry, or storage rooms.

 - Avoid self-shading; deep north-facing courtyards, garages, or other deep articulations should not overshadow north-facing windows.

-- Air-locks to external doors are essential to reduce the loss of heated air when the external doors are opened.
+- Air locks on external doors are essential to reduce the loss of heated air when the external doors are opened.

 - Allow for cross-ventilation.
-Openable windows and external doors should be located on different sides of the home, with less than 8 metres distance between them to create air flow.
+Openable windows and external doors should be located on different sides of the home, with less than 8 meters of distance between them to create airflow.

 If you do want to know more about optimal house sitting and how to place a building for optimal solar access please check out our other articles.